Moscarde/PyProductivity/readme.md

 5. You can stop the script at any time by pressing Ctrl + C in the terminal or closing it.

-6. Daily usage reports are automatically generated and saved as csv files with the format "YYYY-MM-DD.csv" in the same directory as the script.
+6. Daily usage reports are automatically generated and saved as csv files with the format "YYYY-MM-DD.csv" in `logs` folder.

 ## Example Output 📊